Skip to main content

 • Tongs: A must-have to carefully place the chicken thighs into the air fryer basket and then to remove them once they’ve finished cooking.

-Ingredients for Air Fryer Chicken Thighs
+Ingredients for Chicken Thighs in the Air Fryer

 You can find all ingredients and save the recipe instructions by scrolling to the bottom of this post FULL PRINTABLE RECIPE CARD, or press the “Jump to Recipe” button to save the recipe for later and to see all ingredients and their quantities.
 These ingredients will be for 5 medium-sized chicken thighs.